cfw-guide/dsi.cfw.guide/docs/fr_FR/installing-unlaunch.md

 :::: tabs

-::: tab name="Memory Pit" default
+:::tab default Memory Pit

-- Supprimez le fichier `sd:/private/ds/app/484E494A/pit.bin` de votre carte SD
+- Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
-- Renommez `tip.bin` en `pit.bin`, et laissez-le intact
+- Rename `tip.bin` back to `pit.bin`, and leave it intact
-- Vous pouvez maintenant restaurer le dossier `DCIM` qui était à la racine de votre carte SD
+- You can now restore the `DCIM` folder that was on the root of your SD card
-- Supprimez le fichier `UNLAUNCH.DSI` de votre carte SD
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::

-::: tab name="Flipnote Lenny"
+:::tab Flipnote Lenny

-- Supprimez les fichiers `800031_104784BAB6B57_000.ppm` et `T00031_1038C2A757B77_000.ppm` des dossiers suivants :
+- Delete the `800031_104784BAB6B57_000.ppm` and `T00031_1038C2A757B77_000.ppm` files from inside the following folders:
-    - `sd:/private/ds/app/4B47554A/001` (Japon)
+  - `sd:/private/ds/app/4B47554A/001` (Japan)
-    - `sd:/private/ds/app/4B475545/001` (États-Unis)
+  - `sd:/private/ds/app/4B475545/001` (USA)
-    - `sd:/private/ds/app/4B475556/001` (Europe/Australie)
+  - `sd:/private/ds/app/4B475556/001` (Europe/Australia)
   - Vous pouvez également supprimer tous les dossiers des régions autres que la vôtre
-- Supprimez le fichier `UNLAUNCH.DSI` de votre carte SD
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::